Mohamed El Khatib

 Thursday december 19

 Conceived by Mohamed El Khatib.
-With in alternation (in progress) Annie Boisdenghien, Micheline Boussaingault, Marie-Louise Carlier, Chille Deman, Martine Devries, Jean-Pierre Dupuy, Jacqueline Juin, Jean-Paul Sidolle, Yasmine Hadj Ali.
+With, alternately and depending on their longevity Annie Boisdenghien, Micheline Boussaingault, Marie-Louise Carlier, Chille Deman, Martine Devries, Jean-Pierre Dupuy, Jacqueline Juin, Salimata Kamaté, Jean-Paul Sidolle, Yasmine Hadj Ali.
 Dramaturgy and artistic coordination Camille Nauffray.
 Scenography and artistic collaboration Fred Hocké.
 Video Emmanuel Manzano.
 Sound design Arnaud Léger.
 Stage management Jonathan Douchet.
 Production management Gil Paon.
+Tour coordination Vassia Chavaroche, Mathilde Chadeau.
 Press Nathalie Gasser.

 Production Zirlib

-Zirlib is subsidised by the Drac Centre-Val de Loire – ministère de la Culture and the city of Orléans
+Zirlib is supported by the Drac Centre-Val de Loire - ministère de la Culture, the Centre-Val de Loire region and the City of Orléans.

 With the support of the Fondation d’entreprise Hermès